Introduction

 Character models in games can be daunting.
-And if you’re a beginner to characters, or to Unreal, you may wonder where to even get started.
+If you’re a beginner to characters (or to Unreal) you may wonder where to even get started.

-If you’re a beginner, you may be intimidated by the prospect of building character assets, particular human or humanoid characters.
-As if you’re crossing a threshold, and you can’t start making humans without special tools and knowledge.
+If you’re a beginner you may be intimidated by the prospect of building character assets, particular human or humanoid characters.

-Good news: the answer to all of these is no. Whether your character is a box, a cartoon mascot, or a photo-real human: it’s just vertices, bones, and animations.
+Good news: the answer to all the above is no. Whether your character is a box, a cartoon mascot, or a photo-real human: it’s just vertices, bones, and animations.
 Sure, humans are complex creatures, but don’t feel gate-kept or intimidated.

 Epic has a habit of shouting their brand-new features from the rooftops and telling you that you need them.
-Are there teams in the industry using highly complex stuff like motion matching to produce awesome characters?
+Are there teams in the industry using complex things like motion matching to produce characters?
 Yes, and that’s great!
 But that’s not the norm.
 There are even more teams using basic techniques (with great assets) to produce awesome characters.

 A good character model is a magic trick – we create the illusion of a living breathing character on the screen.
 But behind the curtain, the ingredients are simple.